virtualzone/virtualzone.github.io/content/posts/podman-multiple-networks.md

 ## The solution
 The solution is quite simple: You will need to set ```net.ipv4.conf.all.rp_filter``` to 2.

 On my Alpine system, rp_filter was set to 1 by default.
-The settings controls the source path validation within the kernel's IPv4 network stack.
+The setting controls the source path validation within the kernel's IPv4 network stack.
 1 means "strict", whereas 2 means "loose".

 You can try the solution temporarily by running: